apache/kvrocks/THREAT_MODEL.md

 - A new client-reachable surface (new protocol, HTTP admin API, new cluster control plane).
 - A change to the Lua sandbox scope or who may script.
 - Treating replication/cluster peers as untrusted (would pull them into §7).
+- Namespacing pub/sub (would close the known limitation in §9).
 - Any report that can't be routed to a single §13 disposition (→ revise the model).

 ## §13 Triage dispositions